CelikAbdullah/design-patterns-in-kotlin/README.md

 [Design Patterns.
 Elements of Reusable Object-Oriented Software](https://www.amazon.de/Patterns-Elements-Reusable-Object-Oriented-Software/dp/0201633612) : Back in the days, during my study years at the university we had a “Software Engineering” course.
 For that course, this book was recommended.
 It is a little bit old but nevertheless,it’s a great resource.

 [Dive Into Design Patterns](https://refactoring.guru/design-patterns/book): I can only encourage you to buy and read this book.
-After reading it, I decided to start a project where I can refresh all my knowledge about software design patterns.
-Every design pattern chapter in that book has “Real world analogy” section describing the pattern applied to a real-world scenario.
+After reading it, I decided to start this repository where I can refresh all my knowledge about software design patterns.
+Most of the design pattern chapters in that book has a “Real world analogy” section describing the pattern applied to a real-world scenario.
 I can confess that each of those sections was an inspiration for most of my implementations you can see in this repository.

 [Refactoring Guru](https://refactoring.guru/): This is the accompanying website of the book “Dive Into Design Patterns” I mentioned above.
 It has a bunch of code implementations for all design patterns the book contains.
 If you don’t want to buy the book, then this website is the